 Day 4 & 5: Cholula & Puebla

 From Mexico City, Puebla is only two hours away from either the “Terminal del Norte” or “Terminal del Oriente”.
-Cost is about 200 pesos.
-This city, dubbed as the City of Angels is known for its impressive number of churches and the amazing decorations one can find inside of them.
+The cost is about 200 pesos.
+This city dubbed the City of Angels is known for its impressive number of churches and the amazing decorations one can find inside them.

 A few minutes away from the main city you will find the town of Cholula, home to the biggest monument known to humankind: The Cholula Pyramid.
-I strongly suggest you to visit on a Sunday in order to enjoy live performances of Aztec dancers and the Voladores de Papantla.
+I strongly suggest you visit on a Sunday to enjoy live performances of Aztec dancers and the Voladores de Papantla.

 Your next day could be spent exploring Puebla’s amazing churches and the two forts located north of the city, this is where the battle of Cinco de Mayo took place and each year there’s a festival inside the fort itself.